LiveCodeBench/LiveCodeBench/README.md

 ## Adding Support for New Models

-To add support for new models, we have implemented an extensible framework to add new models and customize prompts appropirately.
+To add support for new models, we have implemented an extensible framework to add new models and customize prompts appropriately.

 Step 1: Add a new model to the [./lcb_runner/lm_styles.py](./lcb_runner/lm_styles.py) file.
 Particularly, extend the `LMStyle` class to add a new model family and extend the model to the `LanguageModelList` array.